Chinese airlines caught in forex crosswinds as Beijing eases grip on yuan

 The situation has not improved so far this year.

-There are hardly any full-price first-class seats even on popular routes such as the Beijing-Shanghai and Beijing-Guangzhou routes, and discounts may widen to as much as 70 percent, according to online travel agency Ctrip.com International Ltd CTPR.O.
+There are hardly any full-price first-class seats even on popular routes such as the Beijing-Shanghai and Beijing-Guangzhou routes, and discounts may widen to as much as 70 percent, according to online travel agency Ctrip.com International Ltd.